ecobee/building-controls-simulator/README.md

 If you delete the container just go through the setup here again to rebuild it.

+##### Note: Docker images may use up to 12 GB of disk space - make sure you have this available before building.
+The size of the container image can be reduced to roughly 5 GB by not installing every EnergyPlus version in `scripts/setup/install_ep.sh` and not downloading all IECC 2018 IDF files in `scripts/setup/download_IECC_idfs.sh`.
+Simply comment out the files you do not need.

+##### Note: Docker build may fail if memory or network issues:
+Some issues that have occurred on different machines are:
+- `apt-get install` failing or other packages not being found by apt-get
+    - Verify network connection and build container again
+- `jupyter lab build` failing
+    - try setting in Dockerfile command `jupyter lab build --dev-build=False --minimize=False`.

-#### Run Jupyter Lab Server
+### Run Jupyter Lab Server

-This command will also build the image if it does not exist already, and then run `scripts/setup/jupyter_lab.sh`.
+A jupyter-lab server is setup to run when the container is brought up by `dockef-compose up`.
+This is accessible locally at: http://localhost:8888/lab

+Stopping or exiting the container will also shutdown the jupyter server.

 ```bash
 docker-compose up
 ```

+`dockef-compose up` will also build the image if it does not exist already, and then run `scripts/setup/jupyter_lab.sh`.
-The container can be shutdown using another terminal running:
+The container can be shutdown using another terminal on the host via:

 ```bash
 docker-compose down